saddington/yen-handbook/1-employment.md

 We want your first week to feel as comfortable as possible making sure that you have everything that you need to be successful.
 This most likely will include a few meetings with team and a walkthrough of how the business operates currently, especially as we're still very small.

 We will also establish a `Weekly 1:1` which is a place for the employees to share their thoughts with leadership (@John).
 We follow [this model](https://a16z.com/2012/08/30/one-on-one/) closely — if you like providing an agenda, great!
 If not, no worries.

+Here is what the first few 1-on-1's will look like (and the most important question that I'm going to ask!):
+- Week 1: Is everything beginning to settle?
+What is missing from your work environment that isn't "working"?
+How do you feel about the process so far?
+- Week 2: Tell me more about your work history, the good times and the bad.
+How have your leaders behaved and how has that impacted you?
+And, most importantly, how can be more sensitive to your experiences?
+- Week 3:
+- Week 4:
+- Week 5:
+- Week 6:
+- Week 7:
+- Week 8:

+(Hopefully these are helpful conversation topics / starters for us!)

 If you qualify for [Health Benefits](#) then your enrollment period will start and you'll have only a few business days to make a decision - sooner rather than later!
 Ping John if you need anything or have questions.